Cristianbenz/restaurants_api/README.md

 API made with python, postgreSQL and the extension postGIS in wich you can get information about restaurants that already exist in the database, add a new restaurant to the database, modify them and get statistic information about restaurants in a especific zone.

 ## SETUP
-Step 1: cloe this repository.
+Step 1: clone this repository.

 Step 2: create venv.

 Step 3: run pip install -r requirements.txt

 ## ROUTES